Workers compensation insurance, or “Work Comp” coverage, offers benefits to employees of companies and must be purchased by employers.

 Most states require some form of workers compensation insurance, but have different laws regarding benefits.

-Unlike car insurance liability, workers compensation is based on the principle of liability with no-fault.
 This means employees do not have to prove negligence on behalf of their employer to collect benefits.

 The employer has absolute liability for any injury that takes place in the course of employment.